LGLTeam/Android-Login-Form-Java/README.md

 # Android Login Form in Java
-Simple login form in Java only.
-It will call native method for login check
+Simple login form in Java only with okhttp dependency

 This project is for experienced modders and programmers only and must be able to search on Google for help.
 We will not explain here